salberto8/remote-backup-pds-project/README.md

 - GET /probefile/{filepath}
   - file exists: return the digest (SHA256) of the file (200 OK)
   - file doesn't exist: 404 NOT FOUND
+- POST /login send a json with 'username' and 'password'
+  - authentication success: 200 OK containing the token for the client
+  - authentication fail: SERVER ERROR
 - POST /probefolder/{folderpath}
   send a json with 'children', an array with all the (direct) children of the folder
   - folder exists: